vercel/next.js/readme.md

 Next.js can be deployed to other hosting solutions too.
 Please have a look at the ['Deployment'](https://github.com/zeit/next.js/wiki/Deployment) section of the wiki.

-Note: we recommend putting `.next`, or your custom dist folder (Please have a look at ['Custom Config'](You can set a custom folder in config https://github.com/zeit/next.js#custom-configuration.)), in `.npmignore` or `.gitignore`.
-Otherwise, use `files` or `now.files` to opt-into a whitelist of files you want to deploy (and obviously exclude `.next` or your custom dist folder)
+Note: we recommend putting `.next`, or your custom dist folder (Please have a look at ['Custom Config'](https://github.com/zeit/next.js#custom-configuration).
+You can set a custom folder in config, `.npmignore`, or `.gitignore`.
+Otherwise, use `files` or `now.files` to opt-into a whitelist of files you want to deploy (and obviously exclude `.next` or your custom dist folder).

 ## Static HTML export